 AT THE NATIONAL LEVEL: The Nation

 Likewise, based on the publication of Talia Lavin’s recent article, Why Transphobia is at the Heart of the White Power Movement (Aug.
 18, 2021), I would hope that The Nation would turn its nuanced journalistic eye to transbully activists and to the women (and some men) who are warning us all about them.
-So far as I can see, transbully activists are a subset of the transgender community who are trying to erase women and women’s rights and who are sowing major confusion in our common language and in women’s and girls’ lives.
+So far as I can see, transbully activists are a subset of the transgender community who are trying to erase women and women’s rights and who are sowing major confusion in our common language and in women’s and girls’ lives (not to mention endangering girls and women).

 In case I have added to the confusion already, let me say unequivocally that I support every human’s and every generation’s right to question life and redefine words, behavior, and culture according to our individual lights and in relation to “all our relations”, human and non-human.
-But, as I learned in a recent dream, every human and every generation will ultimately have to explain things based on nature’s design: humans are a sexually dimorphic species.
+But every human and every generation will ultimately have to explain things based on nature’s design: humans are a sexually dimorphic species.

-Lavin’s article made me wonder about the shape of the human political spectrum — line or spiral — all over again.
+Lavin’s article made me wonder about the shape of the human political spectrum all over again — line or spiral.
 As a reader, one never knows when the title or headline of an article actually reflects (a) the article’s subject, and/or (b) the author’s words.
 Editors are famous for using headlines and titles to increase ad revenue.
 But since I generally trust The Nation (as a publication committed first to honest journalism) and Ms. Lavin (as a courageous thinker and articulate writer), I read the article.
 I clicked and have now gone down this rabbit hole, too broadly labeled “transphobia”.
+If you want to learn how I came out of this rabbit hole, keep reading.

-To put it bluntly, I think this article adds to our confusion about sex, gender, love/hate, the political spectrum, language, etc. I certainly find abhorrent the Nazi book burning of May 10, 1933, including Magnus Hirschfeld’s library that Lavin describes.
+To put it bluntly, I think this article adds to our confusion about sex, gender, love/hate, the political spectrum, language, etc. It certainly adds to our confusion about when to use the term “transphobia” and when there’s a more accurate term.
+The Nazi book burning of May 10, 1933, including Magnus Hirschfeld’s library, that Lavin describes is certainly abhorrent.
 However, despite the article’s title, two things are true:

 Recent event (Aug.
 20-23, 2021), including speakers: